blob42/Instrukt/README.md

 ### Requirements:

 - Export `OPENAI_API_KEY` environment variable with your OpenAI API key.
-- Use a modern terminal that supports 24-bit color.
+- Use a modern terminal that supports 24-bit color and mouse input.

 ### Running:

 - Type `instrukt`.
 - On the first run, it will create a config file in `~/.config/instrukt/instrukt.yml`

+#### From source

+- If you did not install the dependencies using poetry make sure to install textual dev dependencies with: `pip install textual[dev]`

+- From the project's root run: `textual run instrukt.app:InstruktApp`

 ### Default Agents:

 **Chat Q&A**: A simple conversational agent.
-Attach it to indexes and tools to create a question-answering agent.
-It also serves as an example of how to create an agent.
+Attach document indexes and tools to create a question-answering agent.
+It also serves as an example for making custom agents.

+**Demo**: The same agent used in the demo video.

 ## Features

 #### :computer: Keyboard and Mouse Terminal Interface:

-- A terminal-based interface optimized for speed and ease-of-use.
+- A terminal-based interface for power keyboard users to instruct AI agents without ever leaving the keyboard.
+- Mouse support and [Rich](https://github.com/Textualize/rich) colorful agent outputs such as markdown and source code thanks to the [Textual](https://github.com/Textualize/textual) TUI library.
-- Run Instrukt in bare metal and access it remotely via SSH.
+- Run Instrukt in bare metal and access it remotely via SSH and/or terminal multiplexer.

-#### :robot: Custom Agents:
+#### :robot: Custom AI Agents:
-- Design your [own AI agents](docs/quickstart.md#custom-agents) and custom tools.
+- Design your [own agents](docs/quickstart.md#custom-agents) and custom tools.
 - Agents are simple python packages can be shared and loaded by other users.

 #### :wrench: Tools:
-- Use the pre-defined toolset or design your own.
+- Use the pre-defined toolset or design your own tools.
 - Connect or disconnect tools to agents on-the-go, tailoring your AI workflows to your needs.

 #### :books: Vectorstore Indexes: